MinnaFathima/Product_Landing_Page/README.md

 # Product_Landing_Page

-This is a Chocolate Product landing webpage.
+This is a Chocolate Product landing webpage using HTML and CSS